Lindsey VanZandt

-Lindsey VanZandt (born August 6, 1993) is an American mixed martial artist, currently fighting in the atomweight division of Invicta FC.
+Lindsey VanZandt (born August 6, 1993) is an American mixed martial artist who fought in the atomweight division of Invicta FC.

 Mixed martial arts career

 Early career

 VanZandt made her professional debut against Katie Saull at KOTC - Regulator.
 She won the fight by a second-round technical knockout.
 VanZandt was next scheduled to fight Rachel Sazoff at Maverick MMA 3.
 She once again won the fight by a second-round technical knockout.
 VanZandt returned to KOTC for her third professional fight, being scheduled to fight Bi Nguyen at KOTC - Locked In.
 She won the fight by split decision.

 Invicta FC

 Her 3-0 record earned VanZandt the notice of Invicta FC.
 She was scheduled to make her debut with the organization against Kelly D'Angelo at Invicta FC 31 - Jandiroba vs. Morandin.
 D'Angelo won the fight by unanimous decision.

 VanZandt rebounded from her first professional loss with a second-round TKO victory against Melissa Karagianis at KOTC - New Frontier.
 She was then scheduled to fight Tabatha Ann Watkins at Bellator 222.
 VanZandt won her promotional debut with Bellator by a second-round technical knockout.

 VanZandt was scheduled to fight Rena Kubota at Bellator 222.
 She won the fight by a first-round rear-naked choke.

 VanZandt was scheduled to fight Jéssica Delboni at Invicta FC 36 - Sorenson vs. Young.
 Delboni won the fight by split decision.

 VanZandt was scheduled to fight Shino VanHoose at Invicta FC 37: Gonzalez vs. Sanchez.
 VanZandt won the fight by a first-round technical knockout.

 VanZandt was scheduled to fight a rematch with Rena Kubota at Rizin 20.
 Kubota won the fight by a third-round technical knockout.

 VanZandt was scheduled to fight Alesha Zappitella at Invicta FC 40: Ducote vs. Lima.
 Zappitella won the fight by split decision (28-29, 29-27, 30-27).
 The majority of media members scored the fight for Zappitella.

 VanZandt took part in the Invicta FC Phoenix Tournament, which was held to determine the next atomweight title challenger.
 She earned her place in the finals with decision wins against Katie Perez and Linda Mihalec.
 VanZandt lost the final bout against Jéssica Delboni by unanimous decision.

 VanZandt faced Jillian DeCoursey on May 11, 2022 at Invicta FC 47.
 She lost the bout after getting knocked out in the first round.